Combe Martin History and Heritage Project - Combemartinvillage.co.uk

 Introduction

-West Challacombe Manor at Combe Martin is classified as a Grade Two Star monument by Historic England.
+West Challacombe Manor at Combe Martin is classified as a Grade Two Star (II*)monument by Historic England.
 Probably begun by the Challacombe family in the fourteenth-century, it is a remarkably fine example of a small manor house from the Medieval period up to the late 15th century (British Listed Buildings, 2024).

 The manor house's exceptional false-hammer-beam timber roof structure, dendrochronogically (tree-ring) dated to between 1449 and 1474, is an important feature.
 The masterpiece is similar to Westminster Hall's true hammer-beam roof commissioned in 1393.